shouya/thinking-dumps/lazy/README.md

 The compiler will establish a scope with these constructors defined as lambdas.
-When the constructors are fed with sufficient arguments, it will call the built-in function `cval` to construct a typed-value, a typed value has the following properties, the type, the constructor used to construct this value, and a lambda with the constructor's arguments stored and can be recalled anytime.
+When the constructors are fed with sufficient arguments, it will call the built-in function `cval` to construct a typed value.
+A typed value has the following properties: the type, the constructor used to construct this value, and a lambda with the constructor's arguments stored and can be recalled anytime.

-This lambda is an idea conceived by me, I don't know if there is a name of this concept.
-When you need to manipulate the constructor arguments' values, you pass a function with the same arity as the constructor to this lambda, and you will get each arguments accessible.
+This lambda is an idea conceived by me alone, I don't know if there is a name for this concept.
+When you need to manipulate the constructor arguments' values, you pass a function with the same arity as the that of the constructor to this lambda, then you will get each arguments bound with specifc values accessible.
 I will make a small example on how to use it.

-Suppose you have a list named `lst`, these expressions shows the way to access the values of it:
+Suppose you have a list named `lst`, these expressions shows the ways to access the values in it:

 ```racket
 (fval (λ (car _) car) lst)            ;; like car